folmez/apKS-python/README.md

 TO-DO

+1) Add EPL2 to all tests
-1) Implement random samples other than EPL1
+2) Implement random samples other than EPL1 and EPL2

+- December 26, 2018: EPL2 implemented.
+Input interval is tested for errors in synthetic data generation.
 - December 25, 2018: p-value estimation is implemented
 - December 25, 2018: KS method for bounded power-law fitting implemented
 - December 24, 2018: Semiparametric bootstrap sample generation implemented